zeek/zeek/scripts/base/protocols/conn/main.zeek.rst

          The inner VLAN for this connection, if applicable.

+      speculative_service: :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
+         (present if :doc:`/scripts/policy/protocols/conn/speculative-service.zeek` is loaded)

+         Protocol that was determined by a matching signature after the beginning of a connection.
+In this situation no analyzer can be attached and hence the data cannot be analyzed nor the protocol can be confirmed.

    The record type which contains column fields of the connection log.

 Events